DigiBP/Team-Watermelons/README.md

 <br>

-- Google Sheets (Update a Row): Update the case number (business key) in the google sheets.
+- Google Sheets (Update a Row): Update the case number (business key) in the Google Sheets.
 - Gmail (Send an email): Send to the requester an acknowledgement email with the case number.
-- HTTP (Make a request): Start the process in Camunda and send the following information - Name, E-mail, Feedback Type, Customer Feedback, Phone and Case Number (business key).
+- HTTP (Make a request): Start the process in Camunda and send the following information - name, e-mail, feedback type, customer feedback, phone and case number (business key).

 ## Make Scenario 2: Sentiment analysis
-This scenario performs the sentiment analysis of the customer feedback.
-As a start-up for Helpica's CEO is critical to be informed of negative feedback so the issue can be quickly addressed.<br>
+This scenario performs the sentiment analysis of the customer's feedback.
+As a start-up, for Helpica's CEO it is critical to be informed of negative feedback so the issue can be quickly addressed.<br>
 ![3_MAKE_Sentiment Analysis](https://github.com/DigiBP/Team-Watermelons/assets/127488344/c46fb93b-01c9-476f-812e-0896f6bbdee4)<br>
 - HTTP Make a requets: Using "fetchAndLock" get the requets from the service task "identify sentiment".
 - Google Sheets (Search Rows): Based on the business key, indentify the row to select the feedback text.